Last Updated on June 20, 2020 by Audrey Scott

-There’s no better way to comprehend a cuisine than to cook something for yourself.
-To that end, we signed up for a Cambodian cooking course with Smoking Pot Restaurant (yes, clever naming).
+There's no better way to comprehend a cuisine than to learn how to cook it for yourself.
+To that end, we signed up for a Cambodian cooking course with Smoking Pot Restaurant (yes, clever naming) to learn some of the tricks and ingredients behind the Cambodian dishes we had been eating.
 Along the way, we also picked up some more Cambodian history.

 The day starts at the market, where we seek out ingredients for the cooking adventures ahead.
 Much of the standard Southeast Asian market fare is well-represented – piles of fresh herbs, pots of fragrant rotting fish, and a meat section reminiscent of advanced biology class.
 Battambang's market even offers a few visually spectacular twists, including eviscerated chickens with yolk-filled uteri and grilled, peppered eggs on a skewer.

 Ingredients in hand, we return to the restaurant to get to work.

 Battambang Cooking Course: Chopping and Chatting

 With six students and one teacher, it’s an intimate and hands-on session.
 We get busy chopping chilis and lemon grass, swapping travel stories between strokes.
 In a “it's a small world” lesson, we find out that two of our classmates are the authors of a blog that convinced us not to take the bus from Vientiane, Laos to Vinh, Vietnam a few weeks earlier.